johnbie/polynomial-solver/README.md

  - The y intercept
  - List of critical points (minimums, maximums, and neither)
  - List of inflection points
- - Range of increasing, decreasing, and constant regions
- - Range of concave up, concave down, and non-concave regions
- - Sign as x approaches positive and negative infinity

 There are other features that the users can enjoy, though mostly from the command line.